cusp-london/cusp-london.github.io/Zeitgeist:Past_Events.md

 ![Reportpic](./assets/Reportpic.jpg)
-**CUSP London Data Dive - 21st-24th February 2023 - Mental Health Analytics**
+**CUSP London Data Dive - 21st-24th February 2023 - Mental Health Analytics** <br>
-This was a Live hybrid event across 4 time zones - Australia, Singapore, USA and UK with 70 UG & PG students in 11 groups guided by 8 expert mentors.
+This was a Live hybrid event across 4 time zones - Australia, Singapore, USA and UK with 70 UG & PG students in 11 groups guided by 8 expert mentors.<br>
 Scenario and Data Sources: A Visual Analytics exploration of Mental health Data Correlations.
 Data included PHE, NHS, ONS,OS, Friends of the Earth, UK& USA.
 Teams & Mentors from KCL, UCL, Glasgow, NYU and Curtin University.
-We were joined by several of our external partners:
+**We were joined by several of our external partners:
-AccuCities 3D City Models,NHS NE London ICB, Ansell & Bailey Architects, Helix Data Innovation and WSP.
+AccuCities 3D City Models,NHS NE London ICB, Ansell & Bailey Architects, Helix Data Innovation and WSP.**

 >One of the highlights for me was witnessing first-hand how participants were able to transfer their data science skills into a detailed and compelling presentation on urban mental health within just three days.
-The content was informative and engaging, and I particularly enjoyed the opportunity to network with other like-minded individuals.
-I would highly recommend this event to anyone interested in data science and seeing how it can be applied to real-world challenges./>
+The content was informative and engaging........I would highly recommend this event to anyone interested in data science and seeing how it can be applied to real-world challenges./>

 ![PhDConf3](./assets/PhDConf3.png)